biglovisa/creact/README.md

 <br>

 The handler function for the level change, `onLevelChange`, can be renamed to `onUpdateLevel` to better match the naming pattern we have for the editing handler function.
-To make the following code working below I had to update the implementation of `this.props.handleEdit`, which is `handleEdit()` in the `Body` component.
+To make the following code working below I had to update the implemenation of `this.props.handleUpdate`, `handleUpdate()` in the `Body` component.
 In this function we are now only passing up the attributes we need to update (we need the id for the Ajax call).
-We can therefore also drop the `level` attribute in the skill object in `handleEdit()` in the `Skill` component.
+We can therefore also drop the `level` attribute in the skill object in `onUpdate()`.

 <br>